 Specific admission requirements are shown on the Graduate Program Finder.

 Visit the program website for additional program information.

 The following requirements must be fulfilled: 30 credits, including 15 credits in required courses and 15 credits in elective courses.

-In addition, students must fulfill prerequisites in financial accounting, managerial accounting, micro- or macroeconomics, and statistics courses taken within five years with a grade of B or above.
+In addition, students must fulfill preparatory courses in financial accounting, managerial accounting, micro- or macroeconomics, and statistics.

 |ACCY 6104||Intermediate Accounting I|